 In most cases, it’s harmless.
 Most people who have the condition are unaware of it and their health is not affected.
 However, in some cases treatment is required.

-The most common cause of MVP is due to small, usually harmless, tumor-like growths of collagen on the valve leaflets (called myxomatous changes).
-Mitral valve prolapse occurs in 2 percent to 3 percent of the population.
+What causes MVP?
+The most common cause of MVP is abnormally stretchy valve leaflets (called myxomatous valve disease).
+Mitral valve prolapse occurs in around 2 percent of the population.
 A person can be born with the genetic risk of developing MVP or it can be caused by other health problems, such as some connective tissue diseases.

 How is mitral valve prolapse detected?